| Vortigern Studies has the

 of Vortigern by his own daughter.
 But while this

-story is almost certainly based upon malice
+story is almost certainly based upon malice and/or

-son of Vortigern and Sevira, daughter of the
+Vortigern and Sevira, daughter of the Roman

-Roman Emperor Magnus Maximus.
-Faustus name is
+Emperor Magnus Maximus.
+Faustus name is almost

-almost certainly a name in Christ,
+certainly a name in Christ, received

-received when he entered the church.
-Equally
+when he entered the church.
+Equally Faustus is

-abbot at Lérins in 433.
+at Lérins in 433.
 Faustus is also a better

 candidate than, say,Vortimer, who was not